N03l-MG/minishell/README.md

 NOTE: This installer does _not_ work for Fish!
 Additionally, the project depends on my [libft](https://github.com/N03l-MG/libft) which is added as a submodule.

 ## Tokenization Notes
-Most complex shell use an abstract syntax tree (AST) to store the user input, which allows for the handling of operation precedence.
+Most complex shells use an abstract syntax tree (AST) to store the user input, which allows for the handling of operation precedence.
 In our case however, due to the absence of logical ANDs or ORs, we did not see this as a necessary parsing method.
 Instead we parse sequentially into a dynamic array of tokens and execute in order.
 While inflexible, this is very performant and simple compared to other kinds of parsing and data structures.

 In the future I may go on to change the tokenization to use an AST and handle the bonus operators, but this depends entirely on my availability.